 Ranch homes are incredibly popular throughout the United States, so there's a good chance you've been in one before.
-Dating back to the mid-20th century, most of these single-story homes are still standing today.
+Dating back to the first half of the 20th Century, most of these single-story homes are still standing today.
 Whether you own one yourself or you've just been to a friend's, you probably already have an idea of some of the characteristics of a ranch.

 Often built on a concrete slab, these homes are typically only a single level (a split-level ranch will have multiple levels, but we'll get to that later) and feature an open floor plan.
 For many homeowners, the ease of having everything on a single story and the focus on indoor-outdoor living makes ranch homes highly desirable.